opconWizard/opcon-docs/docs/objects/using-properties.md

 **Result**: When JobA has a status of Finished OK, then JobB will run.
 :::

-### OpCon/xps Instance Property Name Syntax
+### OpCon Instance Property Name Syntax

 :::note
-In the graphical interfaces, the Global Properties screens are used to manage the OpCon/xps Instance properties because they have a "global" availability within the OpCon/xps instance.
+In the graphical interfaces, the Global Properties screens are used to manage the OpCon Instance properties because they have a "global" availability within the OpCon instance.
 :::

 OI.PropertyName

-- *OI* is an optional indicator for the OpCon/xps Instance property.
-If not specified, an OpCon/xps Instance property is assumed (e.g., OI.MyOpConxpsProperty and MyOpConxpsProperty will both be interpreted as OpCon Global Properties).
+- *OI* is an optional indicator for the OpCon Instance property.
+If not specified, an OpCon Instance property is assumed (e.g., OI.MyOpConxpsProperty and MyOpConxpsProperty will both be interpreted as OpCon Global Properties).
 - *PropertyName* is the name assigned to the property.

-The table displays sample property names that are associated with the OpCon/xps instance and the tokens that access them.
+The table displays sample property names that are associated with the OpCon instance and the tokens that access them.

 |Property Name|Token|
 |--- |--- |